Big Ben: Movement

 Big Ben keeps time to within a few seconds per week.
 It is hand wound (taking about 1.5 hours) three times a week.
 The Keeper of the Clock is responsible for looking after the movement in addition to overseeing every aspect of maintenance around the Palace.
-A team of horologists are on call 24 hours a day to attend to the clock in the event of an emergency.
+A team of horologists are on call 24 hours a day to attend to the clock in the event of an emergency; they are also responsible for about 300 other clocks in the Palace of Westminster.

 On 10 May 1941, the day before the Blitz during the Second World War ended, an air raid by the Luftwaffe of Nazi Germany damaged two of the dials and sections of the tower's stepped roof and destroyed the Commons chamber.
 The architect Sir Giles Gilbert Scott designed a new five-floor block.
 Two floors are occupied by the current chamber, which was used for the first time on 26 October 1950.
 The clock ran accurately and chimed throughout the Blitz.